-To ensure that standards are continually assessed, the Academy operates an intensive programme of Monitoring and Evaluation, which includes learning walks, lesson observations undertaken by the Department or Faculty Heads and the Senior Management Team and internal 'Ofsted' style subject inspections.
-All SMT, Heads of Faculty and Sixth Form managers have received updated Ofsted training.
+To ensure that standards are continually assessed, the Academy operates an intensive programme of Monitoring and Evaluation, which includes learning walks and lesson observations.

 The school upheld its behaviour policy, and excluded when necessary, ensuring that these students were excluded on a short term basis and did not miss education for too long.